PRIVACY NOTICE - THE HUNDRED

 Where you have given consent, you have the right to withdraw that consent at any time.
 If you do, it will not affect the lawfulness of any processing for which we had consent prior to your withdrawing it.

 We hope you would like to hear from us, and others involved in cricket and that you will allow us to use your personal data for direct marketing and to tailor our marketing communications to suit what we think you will find interesting and relevant (profiling).
-You can choose the information you receive by selecting your preferences on sign up.
+You can choose the information you receive by selecting your preferences on relevant screens and forms.
 You can change your mind at any time.

 Location of your personal data

-We will normally keep your personal data within the European Economic Area.
-Our service provider may need to transfer it to the USA but if this is the case, we will comply with the requirements of data protection law to help ensure it is protected.
+We will normally keep your personal data within the United Kingdom or the European Economic Area.
+Our service provider may need to transfer it to the USA but if this is the case, we will comply with the requirements of data protection law (which may include the use of Standard Contractual Clauses) to help ensure it is protected.
+Audio visual materials in the ECB’s Image Bank may be used in materials anywhere in the world and may feature on our websites, on social media or other publicly accessible materials and these may result in them being publicly accessible anywhere in the world

 How long we will keep your personal data for